sjhuang26/thinking-system/README.md

 I think I have created a worthwhile attention training.
 I have made three rules to parallel the principles of state changing.
 The student needs to practice these rules on household objects before moving to abstract ideas.
 We are hypothesizing that this will increase cognitive intelligence by a lot.

-1. mindfully compare the **stable detail** before-and-after, noting that state change can occur without any meaningful detail changes
+1. compare the **stable detail** before-and-after; mindfully note that state change can occur without any meaningful detail changes
 2. intrinsic reward for naming any **unstable detail** of a CORRECT locus
 3. label swap cycle of CORRECT and INCORRECT